-There may be several specific warning signs on an engine.
+There may be several specific safety signs on an engine.
 The exact location of the hazards and the description of the hazards are reviewed in this section.
-Please become familiar with all warning signs.
+Please become familiar with all safety signs.

-Ensure that all of the warning signs are legible.
-Clean the warning signs or replace the warning signs if the words cannot be read or if the pictures are not visible.
-When the warning signs are cleaned, use a cloth, water, and soap.
-Do not use solvent, gasoline, or other harsh chemicals to clean the warning signs.
-Solvents, gasoline, or harsh chemicals could loosen the adhesive that secures the warning signs.
-The warning signs that are loosened could drop off of the engine.
+Ensure that all of the safety signs are legible.
+Clean the safety signs or replace the safety signs if the words cannot be read or if the pictures are not visible.
+When the safety signs are cleaned, use a cloth, water, and soap.
+Do not use solvent, gasoline, or other harsh chemicals to clean the safety signs.
+Solvents, gasoline, or harsh chemicals could loosen the adhesive that secures the safety signs.
+The safety signs that are loosened could drop off of the engine.

-Replace any damaged warning signs or missing warning signs.
-If a warning sign is attached to a part of the engine that is replaced, install a new warning sign on the replacement part.
-Any Caterpillar dealer can provide new warning signs.
+Replace any damaged safety signs or missing safety signs.
+If a safety sign is attached to a part of the engine that is replaced, install a new safety sign on the replacement part.
+Any Caterpillar dealer can provide new safety signs.
+Safety signs can also be ordered from the Parts Manual for this engine.